astronomer/docs/astro/deploy-history.md

 ### What happens during a deploy rollback

 A deploy rollback is a new deploy of a previous version of your code.
 This means that the rollback deploy appears as a new deploy in **Deploy History**, and the records for any deploys between your current version and rollback version are still preserved.
-In Git terms, this is the equivalent of `git revert`.
+In Git terms, this is equivalent to `git revert`.

 When you trigger a rollback, the following information is rolled back:
 - All project code, including DAGs.